leshikus/shellcheck/README.md

 <summary>What does this script print?</summary>

-It is either a bash version or an empty string.
-For example, in newer versions of Debian `/bin/sh` points to `/bin/dash`.
+It is undefined.
+For example, in newer versions of Debian `/bin/sh` symbolically links to `/bin/dash`.

 </details>